sixone11/simulation/README.md

 3. Script

-   - simulateddata_overlap.sh: The main script of
+   - simulateddata_overlap.sh: The main script of calculating overlap rate in simulated data.

-   - simulattedata_overlap.py:
+   - simulattedata_overlap.py: The sub script of calculating overlap rate in simulated data.